 - 2 grams crushed, dried California white sage leaves

 - 3 grams wild fennel pollen(optional)

 - Cut the pork fat into small dice, no larger than 1/4 inch.
-Set in the freezer to rest.
+Set in the freezer.

-- Soak the casings, which will be salted, in tepid water with a splash of vinegar thrown in.
+- The next day, soak the casings, which will be salted, in tepid water.

-- Gently stir the Bactoferm T-SPX into the distilled water.
-Let this set at room temperature.
-Let this sit at least 10 minutes, preferably longer.
+- Meanwhile, gently stir the Bactoferm T-SPX into the distilled water.
+Let this set at room temperature at least 10 minutes, and up to 30 minutes.

-- Once they are netted and tied, hang in a warm, humid spot for 24-28 hours.
-When I mean warm and humid, I mean 70-85 degrees and as close to 90 percent humidity as you can get.
+- Once they are netted and tied, hang in a warm, humid spot for 36 to 48 hours.
+When I mean warm and humid, I mean 70-85°F and as close to 90 percent humidity as you can get.
 I hang my salami on a clothes-drying rack and then tent it over with heavy plastic sheeting.
 I stick a humidifier underneath — and then I still mist the salami with water twice a day.

 - After the salami have cured, move them to a cooler place to age.
 My curing box is an old fridge with a regulator set at 55°F. I have a desktop humidifier in there that keeps the air at about 70-75 percent humidity.
 Hang the salami a month to 6 weeks before slicing to check.
 They can hang for a long time in that environment, so better to err on the longer side.
 To store, vacuum seal and freeze, or just leave in the curing box.